Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal cubics in the projective plane

-where the first factor is $m(\sigma)=1$, the factor $3$ is the number of pair of lines in the pencil of conics passing through $4$ general points in $\PP^2$, and the last factor is the number of curves of class $D_0+3F$ passing through $6$ general points formed by the $4$ points in the interior of $\mathbb{F}_1$ and the $2$ boundary points on $D_0$ which are fixed once picking a pair of lines on the side of $\PP^2$.
+where the first factor is $m(\sigma)=1$, the factor $2$ comes from the ordering of the half-edges of $e$, the factor $3$ is the number of (unordered) pairs of lines in the pencil of conics passing through $4$ general points in $\PP^2$, and the last factor is the number of curves of class $D_0+3F$ passing through $6$ general points (the $4$ points in the interior of $\mathbb{F}_1$ and the $2$ boundary points on $D_0$ which are fixed by choosing a pair of lines on the side of $\PP^2$).